 Here are some honest-to-goodness true stories of times I wasn’t careful with essential oils.

-- Dumb Thing I Did: I asked a massage client if she wanted to smell the an essential oil while she was on the table.
-I removed the cap, tilted the bottle toward her.
+I asked a massage client if she wanted to smell the essential oil while she was on the table.
+I removed the cap and tilted the bottle toward her.
 There was no dropper to plug the opening and ….viola! right down her nose and throat.
-After 10 minutes of coughing, sips of water, giving her crackers and a promise of a free return massage, she was okay.
+After 10 minutes of coughing, sips of water, giving her crackers, and a promise of a free return massage, she was okay.

 Lesson Learned: Always check that your bottle has the orifice reducer inside before you use it!